Brackenridgea

-Brackenridgea is a plant genus of about 10 species in the family Ochnaceae.
+Brackenridgea is a flowering plant genus of 11 species in the family Ochnaceae.
 The genus is named for the British-American botanist William Dunlop Brackenridge.

 Description

 Brackenridgea species grow as small to medium-sized trees.
 The flowers are white or yellow.
 The fruits are drupes (pitted) and are greenish, ripening black.

 Distribution and habitat

-Brackenridgea species grow naturally in tropical east Africa, Madagascar and Malesia.
+Brackenridgea species grow naturally in tropical central and southern Africa, Madagascar, Myanmar, Thailand, Malesia, New Guinea, and Queensland.